Azure/AKS-DevSecOps-Workshop/docs/modules/Module1/lab-workloadidentity.md

 > **Note**
 > As of Feb.
 2023, this feature is in public preview, with expectations that GA is soon, so the following 'Register preview providers' section will not be required once the feature is GA.

-Set the following environment variables in your bash session:
+Set the following environment variables in your bash session, the values for these can be pulled from your lab resource group:

 ```bash
     $RG_NAME=<Resource Group Name where AKS cluster lives>